 Perhaps nothing more has eroded the foundations of the faith and distorted the truths of the Kingdom than misconceptions about the sovereignty of God.
 Those who propagate confusion on the matter not only corrupt the authority of God but lay the groundwork for unbelief regarding His plans.

-Such doubts are not new, they emerged in the early church as Paul addresses them in his letter to the Romans and deals with the objection: “why does God still find fault?
+Such doubts are not new, they emerged in the early church as Paul addresses them in his letter to the Romans as he deals with the objection: “why does God still find fault?
 For who has resisted His will?”
 (Rom.
 9:19).
 He responds with an emphatic assertion of God’s absolute prerogative over His creation.
 With God is supreme and ultimate power over light and darkness, life and death, good and evil.
 He has made all these for Himself, yes, even the wicked for the day of evil (Prov.
 16:4).

 In theory, no saint challenges the sovereignty of God or the authority of His will.
 But I believe the truth of God’s sovereignty has gradually been weakened by the false teachings, creeds, and dogmas of religion.
 These are those little foxes that spoil the vineyard.
 And though they start off small and seemingly harmless, Jeremiah laments over Zion which was desolate, with foxes walking about on it (Lam 5:18).